euclidprobe/euclidprobe.github.io/pages/mydoc/02c_VCore.md

 ---

 ## Mounts by Printer VCore

-The following .zip files includes .step and .DXF files of all the modular docks and mounts for CAD interchange.

-EVA carriage mount bracket and front cross rail mounted dock have been modeled and proof printed.
-They have been submitted to EVA contrib-users and a pull request has been made.
+EVA carriage mount brackets and front cross rail mounted docks have been modeled and placed in the repo by series.

 Print the dock on the angled back face with the dock arms pointed up.
 The back chamfer and reveal a hex shaped bore to install the M5x20 screw and T-nut for the slot.
 The alignment bosses are sized for an 8mm slot width.